MerjaKreivi/Social-Media-Text-Annotator/readme_Hate_Speech_Annotation_Framework.md

 # Hate Speech Annotation Framework

-<li>   Read me - HS Annotation Framework
-<li>   ReadMe_HS_Anno_Framework.txt
-<li>   GitHub URL - xxxxx

 ## INTRODUCTION

-The design and development of 'Hate Speech Annotation Framework' (HS Anno Framework) was based on the research work reported on (my Master’s Thesis) research paper - Merja Kreivi-Kauppinen (2024) Signs of Paradigm Shift in Hate Speech Detection Methodology: Hate Speech Detection of Dialectal, Granular and Urban Finnish.
+The design and development of 'Hate Speech Annotation Framework' (HS Anno Framework) was based on the research work reported on (Master’s Thesis) research paper -

+Merja Kreivi-Kauppinen (2024) Signs of Paradigm Shift in Hate Speech Detection Methodology: Hate Speech Detection of Dialectal, Granular and Urban Finnish.
 University of Oulu, Degree Programme in Computer Science and Engineering.
 Master’s Thesis, 111 p.

 ## DESIGN AND DEVELOPMENT